Carthage Historic Preservation, Inc.

 HISTORY

-Sitting empty and slowly deteriorating, Carthage Historic Preservation purchased the Phelps House in 1988.
-Through fundraising efforts and extensive restoration and repair work, volunteers returned the Phelps House to its original splendor.
-Today, the Phelps House is open for public tours by appointment and offers a lovely setting for all types of events to include weddings, bridal and baby showers, anniversaries, birthdays, family reunions, luncheons and dinners, business meetings, and holiday parties.
+Today, the Phelps House is open for public tours by appointment and serves as a charming venue for a variety of events, including weddings, bridal and baby showers, anniversaries, birthdays, family reunions, luncheons, dinners, business meetings, and holiday gatherings.

-For details on renting the Phelps House for your event:
+For more information on renting the Phelps House for your event, call 417-358-1776 or email:

 In 1868, Colonel Phelps married Lois Jane Wilson of Northfield, Illinois.